Skip to main content

 • Create a date custom field to indicate when an article has reached a specific stage.
 This can especially be interesting for people that want to use a personalised approval flow

 Next to this, if you want to have a clear overview of the values entered on these custom fields, you can add these custom fields to the Article overview.
 To do so, go to Articles, click on the grid icon on the right-hand side, and make the custom field visible.
-You'll identify the custom fields because they show a small tool icon:

 The custom field will be added as a column to the Articles overview.
 Ta-da πŸŽ‰